 - Muscle pain

 - Mood swings

-If you believe that you or a loved one is currently struggling with benzodiazepine addiction, then seeking proper benzodiazepine addiction treatment is important.
-Benzo withdrawal can produce a variety of serious symptoms that can result in permanent physical injury and even death in some cases.
+If you believe that you or a loved one is struggling with benzodiazepine addiction, then seeking proper benzodiazepine addiction treatment is important.
+Benzo withdrawal can produce various symptoms that can result in permanent physical injury and even death in some cases.